nelbr/6502/README.md

 to follow

+WHAT'S NEW

+The library will now emulate most of the undocummented opcodes, though the code has not yet been tested.
+Some unstable codes are still not emulated.

+Minor fixes on brk / rti code.
+Removed duplicate setting of interrupt flag on brk, and fixed mask for clearing bits 4 and 5 of pulled status on rti.

+Removed typdef from cpu struct definition as it was not needed.

 INTRODUCTION

 I have a working 6502 emulator written in C under LINUX (I am using MINT, but any